Unimodal Multi-Task Fusion for Emotional Mimicry Intensity Prediction: Dataset and Challenge

 The dataset~\cite{kollias20246th} for the Emotional Mimicry Intensity Challenge (EMI-Challenge) includes over 30 hours of audiovisual content from 557 participants, recorded in natural settings using webcams.
-Participants mimicked and rated "seed" videos on a 0-100 scale.
-The dataset is split into training (8072 videos, approx. 15 hours), validation (4588 videos, approx. 9 hours), and test set (4582 videos, approx. 9 hours) without speaker overlap.
+Participants were prompted to mimick seed videos showing a person expressing a particular emotion.
+After that, they had to rate the intensity of the resulting emotional experience on a 0-100 scale.
+Participants evaluated videos displaying emotional mimicry without knowing the intended emotion to be mimicked, ensuring their judgements remained unbiased.
+The dataset is split into training (8072 videos, approx. 15 hours), validation (4588 videos, approx. 9 hours), and test set (4586 videos, approx. 9 hours) without speaker overlap.
 Training and validation sets come with annotations, while test set predictions are submitted for evaluation.
 The dataset includes detected faces at 6 fps, features from Vision Transformer (ViT)~\cite{caron2021emerging, dosovitskiy2020image} for video and Wav2Vec 2.0 features~\cite{baevski2020wav2vec} and the raw videos and audios.
-Six different emotional expressions are annotated, namely: ”Admiration”, ”Amusement”, ”Determination”, ”Empathic Pain”, ”Excitement”, and ”Joy”.
-The performance on the respective data-split ($\rho_{VAL}$) as reported in table~\ref{tab:eval} in this task is measured with the Pearson’s Correlation Coefficient $\rho$ averaged over all predicted emotions:
+Six different emotional expressions are annotated, namely: ``Admiration'', ``Amusement'', ``Determination'', ``Empathic Pain'', ``Excitement'', and ``Joy''.

+The performance on the respective data-split ($\rho_\mathit{VAL}$, $\rho_\mathit{TEST}$) as reported in \Cref{tab:eval} and \Cref{tab:archchoice} in this task is measured with the Pearson’s Correlation Coefficient $\rho \in [-1, 1]$ averaged over all predicted emotions: